Jack-Gledhill/circle-icons/README.md

+> **⚠️ Project Completed**
+>
+> This project is no longer being actively maintained.
+All icons have been created and the repository will remain online for archival purposes.

 # Circle Icons

 These are a set of open-source icons designed by [Liam Doherty](https://github.com/dohliam/elegant-circles) and released for personal & commercial use under the GPL v2 license.